Ash-sc/vue-simple-upload/README.md

     fileName // the first file name you choose. progress // uploaded progress. eg: '15.01%'
     uploadSpeed // upload speed. eg: '1001'(kb/s)
-    type // uploading type, could be 'waiting', 'uploading', 'success' or 'fail' id // an unique string, for uploading abort (todo) response // upload requset response (if your file is uploading, this would be an empty Object) },
+    type // uploading type, could be 'waiting', 'uploading', 'success' or 'fail' or 'abort' id // an unique string, for uploading abort (todo) response // upload requset response (if your file is uploading, this would be an empty Object) },